Year of Tolerance

 Tolerance is a virtue and an intrinsic part of the Islamic culture.
 It is observed at all levels: individual, organisational and national.
 With more than 200 nationalities living peacefully and successfully in the UAE, the UAE society has been an undisputed example of being a tolerant and inclusive country.
 Now, the Federal Government is keen to promote acceptance and understanding as core values of the society.

-Minister of Tolerance
+Minister of Tolerance and Coexistence

 The post of the Minister of State for Tolerance was first introduced in 2016 when H. H. Sheikh Mohammed bin Rashid Al Maktoum, Prime Minister and Vice-President of the UAE and Ruler of Dubai announced structural changes to the 12th Cabinet, reinforcing the UAE's commitment to eradicate ideological, cultural and religious bigotry in the society.
 Sheikha Lubna Al Qasimi was the first the Minister of State for Tolerance.

 In the Cabinet reshuffle of 2017, His Excellency Sheikh Nahyan bin Mubarak Al Nahyan was appointed as Cabinet member and the Minister of Tolerance in the UAE.